3 Ways to Motivate Employees and Make them Stay! Pick your Style

 Working Style of Theory Y Managers

-If your management is influenced by this theory, it then assumes that employees are ambitious, self-motivated, and anxious to accept greater responsibility and exercise self-control, autonomy and empowerment.
+If your management is influenced by this theory, it then assumes that employees are ambitious, self-motivated, and eager to accept responsibility.
+They are expected to exercise self-control, autonomy and empowerment.

-They will believe that your employees enjoy their work and there is a chance for greater productivity by giving your people the freedom to perform to the best of their abilities, without being bogged down by rules.
+They will believe that your employees enjoy their work.
+Giving your people the freedom to perform to the best of their abilities, without being bogged down by rules.

 A Theory Y manager believes that, given the right conditions, most people will want to do well at work and that there is a pool of unused creativity in the workforce.
 They also believe that the satisfaction of doing a good job is a strong motivation in itself.